Education is a Priority

 Dave’s Family (left to right): Eli, Elizabeth, Dave, Rachel, Abigail, and Jacob

 Dave Paul is a longtime educator and champion for children, public schools, active military and veterans, sustainable economic growth, the environment, and the protection of women’s, LGBTQ, and minority rights.

-For the last 12 years, Dave has served our community at Skagit Valley College.
-Currently, he serves as a vice president at the college.
+For the last 14 years, Dave has served our community at Skagit Valley College.
 During his time there, he’s demonstrated strong leadership by managing a staff of 80 employees, serving 5600 students, and overseeing state, grant and student budgets of $5.5 million.

 Military and Veterans: A champion of supporting veterans and active duty personnel, Dave oversaw the expansion of support for veteran students at the college, including the creation of the Veteran Student Center, the hiring of Vet Corp staffers, and formation of a student Vet Club.
 He also implemented the Student Career Experience Program (SCEP) for the Department of Defense to allow current military and DoD employees to earn an Associate Degree or certificate.

 Environment: An advocate for protecting the environment and saving taxpayer dollars, Dave served on the Sustainable Whidbey Coalition and co-led sustainability efforts on the campus, resulting in energy and printing cost reductions and improved recycling.

 Access to College: Committed to affordable college education, Dave facilitated expanded outreach of financial aid to community groups, including instituting College Goal Washington events on both the Mount Vernon and Whidbey Island campuses.
 He has also led the expansion of student support for Latino students, the addition of bilingual staff members, and dedicated financial assistance for DREAMers.